ranjan0369/personal-demo-app/README.md

 # CI Setup for Simple Node.js Application

 This project is a full-stack web application that demonstrates how to set up a **Continuous Integration (CI) pipeline** for a Node.js backend with a React.js frontend and a MySQL database.
-It includes a sample CI setup using GitHub Actions to automate testing and deployment workflows.
+It includes a sample CI setup using CircleCI to automate testing and deployment workflows.

 ---